rvykydal/anaconda-kickstarts/atomic/pxetolive.md

 sudo dnf install wget lorax libvirt virt-install qemu-kvm
 ```

 * Download Atomic **installer iso** which will be used to install live Atomic to raw disk image in a virtual machine.
-For now let's use Fedora 22 Test Candidate 3:
+For now let's use Fedora 22 Test Candidate 3 (final released images should be available at https://getfedora.org/en/cloud/download/)

 ```
 sudo wget http://alt.fedoraproject.org/pub/alt/stage/22_TC3/Cloud_Atomic/x86_64/iso/Fedora-Cloud_Atomic-x86_64-22_TC3.iso -O /var/lib/libvirt/images/atomic-installer.iso
 ```

-Final released images should be available at https://getfedora.org/en/cloud/download/.
 The iso contains the repository Atomic Host will be installed from (it is also possible to use remote repository, see below).